 Subscription revenues increased \$26.4 million from fiscal 2018 to fiscal 2019, primarily due to new customer additions, as well as expansion from existing customers within and across lines of business and price increases.
+Of the increase, 22% was attributable to the recognition of revenue from new customers, including the effect of phased activation of initial customer contracts that were entered into in previous periods, and 78% was attributable to increased revenues from existing customers as they expanded their adoption of our solution from their initial contract.
 Subscription revenues were 70.4% of total revenues for fiscal 2019, compared to 65.4% of total revenues for fiscal 2018, reflecting the growth in our installed base and increasing sales to larger financial institutions where SIs provide a substantial portion of professional services.